 Phyllostachys nigra Henon Giant Gray bamboo

-There are at least three subspecies of P. nigra of particular interest.
-Phyllostachys nigra ‘Henon’, sometimes called Gray bamboo or Giant gray, is an excellent choice of timber bamboo.
+Sometimes called Gray bamboo, Giant gray or simply Henon, this is an excellent choice of timber bamboo.
 Some authors believe Henon could be the original species, from which P. nigra evolved.
 This towering variety has beautiful, greenish-gray culms that can get up to 50 or 60 feet tall and more than 4 inches thick.
 It’s especially popular on the West Coast, where it performs better than many other timber bamboo species.
 Cold hardy to -5º or -10º F.

-Phyllostachys nigra ‘Bory’, or Tiger bamboo, is another, more exotic cultivar.
+Also called Tiger Bamboo, this is another, more exotic cultivar.
 Closer in size to Giant gray, Tiger bamboo is an impressive species, but instead of turning black, it has irregular brown patches.
-Sometimes it’s also called Leopard bamboo, which may be a more accurate description of its markings.
+Sometimes it’s also called Leopard Bamboo, which may be a more accurate description of its markings.
 It’s a difficult variety to find, but not hard to grow.
 It’s cold hardy like the others, and also tolerates heat and drought.
+The large, straight poles can be very useful.

 Phyllostachys nigra megurochiku G Cooper

-Phyllostachys nigra ‘Megurochiku’, striped black bamboo, flowering.
+Phyllostachys nigra ‘Megurochiku’, striped black bamboo, flowering in 2002.
 (Photo by Gib Cooper)

 Bambusa lako, or Timor black bamboo